dayarthvader/message_processor/docs/system_design.md

 2. Issue 3 of option 2 resurfaces but this time the length of the message won't affect other clients but itself.
 Since this is synchronous mode of communication.
 It should be OK.
 The client will pay for what it uses.

-    This approach too can be a candidate design with identified limitations.
+<b>This approach too can be a candidate design with identified limitations.</b>

 ### Option 5. co-routines.
 Async-io and or co-routines are ideal tools for asynchronous I/O access.
 There is no native support for it in C. It is available in C++ from C++20.
 I have no experience in using these tools.
 Can be considered for experimentation in the future.